 2.1 These procedures apply to all staff of the University

 Please refer to the University’s Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to these procedures and are critical to its effectiveness:

-Injury Management: A process of consultation and communication between all stakeholders to ensure optimal working capacity for the injured staff member throughout the rehabilitation process.
+Injury Management: A process of consultation and communication between all stakeholders to ensure optimal working capacity for the injured worker throughout the rehabilitation process.

-Non-work Related Injuries: Injuries that are not significantly caused by employment and are not claimable through current workers’ compensation legislation.
+Non-work-Related Injuries: Injuries that are not caused by employment and are not claimable through current workers’ compensation legislation.

-Suitable Duties: A program of employment which provides an injured staff member with meaningful work to allow a gradual and safe return to normal duties.
+Suitable Duties: A program of employment which provides an injured worker with meaningful work to allow a gradual and safe return to normal duties.